I love it when small ideas take root and grow.

 Many of the suggestions I received became new features, but others fell by the wayside — not because I don’t think they’re great ideas, but simply because one person can’t effectively solve every possible strategy for every global investor.
 Even as I transitioned from treating Portfolio Charts as a rewarding side hobby to a primary job and personal mission, I still had to pick my battles.

 But I’ve never forgotten all of those requests, and just like the original comment that started it all they helped nudge me in the right direction.
 After years of exploration and months of work, I’m thrilled to announce that I finally have a solution!
 And in the process of meeting that market need, I’m also rolling out an exciting new section of the site.

 The Portfolio Charts Store

-Check the top of every page, and you’ll see a brand new menu option called Supplies.
-This section offers lots of different things useful to individual investors including unique spreadsheets, investing books, apparel, and accessories.
-And each link takes you directly to the appropriate listing either here or at The Portfolio Charts Store (managed by Spring).
+Check the top of every page, and you’ll see a brand new menu option called Products.
+This section offers lots of different things useful to individual investors including unique spreadsheets, apparel, and accessories.
+And each link takes you directly to the appropriate listing at The Portfolio Charts Store (managed by Spring).

 Many of you may not know that beyond being a numbers guy I also have a design background.
 So having an additional creative outlet for some of my product ideas is something right in my wheelhouse, and hopefully you like them just as much as I enjoy making them.

 I encourage everyone to browse at your own pace, but the most important point is that this is way more than your typical website merch store.
 I mean sure, I like to think the gear is pretty cool and that there’s a good chance you’ll find something you like.
-But if you visit only one section today, check out the “Tools” category.
+But if you visit only one section today, check out the “Charts” category of the Products page.

 That’s where you can find custom charting tools!